 GSP faculty and guest speakers are renowned technology experts, leading entrepreneurs, notable CEOs, and top venture capitalists dedicated to applying exponential technologies to addressing Global Grand Challenges (GGC)—problems affecting at least 1 billion people.

-Singularity University has identified the following eleven Global Grand Challenges facing the world today:
+Singularity University has identified the following twelve Global Grand Challenges facing the world today:

 GSP Launchpad — NEW for 2016!